WangYiren99/MFMLP/README.md

 # MFMLP
-This is the codes of Multu-stage Fusion MLP for Compressive Spectral Imaging
+These are the codes of Multu-stage Fusion MLP for Compressive Spectral Imaging

 ## Contents